lilmatthew2828/Tweetables/Tweetables/INSTALLATION.md

 - Create a Virtual Environment
 - Install dependences from *requirements.txt*
 - Launch the Application
+- Launch again at any time by double clicking

 ### a.
 Troubleshooting macOS Security Warning (Important)
 macOS may display the message: